Adjustable Levelling Feet Simplified

-Tube threaded insert or threaded tube ends are the female component of an adjustable levelling foot and can be found in numerous appliances, machinery, conveyors, and furniture that need to be level and off the floor.
+Tube threaded insert or threaded tube ends are the female component of an adjustable levelling foot and can be found in numerous items including appliances, conveyor systems, equipment, and furniture items that need to be level and off the floor.
 This makes the threaded tube insert and the adjustable levelling foot a two-piece combo.
-The tube threaded insert provides the permanent internal thread that allows the adjustable foot to screw into place, whilst still having the ability to be lengthened or shortened.
-Huck Aerobolt have a wide range of threaded inserts for tubing, from all nylon or plastic to all steel and a combo of steel and plastic.
+The tube threaded insert provides the internal thread (female component) that allows the adjustable foot's stud (male component) to screw into place, whilst still having the ability to be lengthened or shortened.
+Clever Huh!
+Huck Aerobolt have a wide range of threaded inserts for tubing, from all plastic polypropylene to all steel, and a combo of steel and plastic.

-Nylon Threaded Inserts are typically one-piece injection molded nylon part with an internal thread that can be either nylon or steel.
-These are designed to be press fit into a slot or tube end to provide a female threaded opening for an adjustable foot.
-Available in a range of shapes including round, square or rectangle and designed for light duty applications.
+Nylon or Polypropylene Threaded Inserts are typically one-piece injection molded part with an internal thread, sometimes the internal thread can be steel.
+These are designed to be press fit into a tube end to provide a female threaded opening for an adjustable foot.
+Available in a range of shapes including round, square or rectangle, these are designed for light duty applications.
 There are two options here from the smooth shank to the ribbed shank.
 The ribbed tube threaded inserts are regarded as a friction fit finish, this means they are more difficult to remove compared to the smooth body shanks.

-Steel Threaded Closures are typically consist of a zinc plated, steel platform, and heat-treated spring steel retaining clips assembled on each end of a threaded female steel nut.
+Steel Threaded Spring Tube Inserts are typically consist of a zinc plated steel platform, and heat-treated steel spring retaining clip assembled on each end of a threaded female steel nut.
 Available in either a square or round shape they are available in a range of diameters and threaded size to suit.

 Levelling Feet & Threaded Tube Inserts Summary.